How to avoid scams

 New scam warnings

 We are currently receiving a big increase in the number of people reporting issues around scams.
 A number of government agencies are also warning people to stay alert.
-Please see the following specific warnings:
+You can keep an eye on the Garda website for up to date warnings.
+The Department of Social Protection has an alerts page for scam phone calls and scam text messages.

 Sadly, during the coronavirus pandemic, fraud and other scams are increasing.